hsmusic/hsmusic-wiki/README.md

 **Disclaimer:** most of the code here *sucks*.
 It's been shambled together over the course of over a year, and while we're fairly confident it's all at minimum functional, we can't guarantee the same about its understandability!
 Still, for the official release of [hsmusic.wiki][hsmusic], we've done our best to put together a codebase which is *somewhat* navigable.
 The description below summarizes it:

-* `upd8.js`: "Build" code for the site.
-Everything specific to generating the structure and HTML content of the website is conatined in this file.
-As expected, it's pretty massive.
+* `upd8`: "Build" code for the site.
+Everything specific to generating the structure and HTML content of the website is conatined in this folder.
+As expected, it's pretty massive, and is currently undergoing some much-belated restructuring.
 * `static`: Static code and supporting files.
 Everything here is wholly client-side and referenced by the generated HTML files.
 * `common`: Code which is depended upon by both client- and server-side code.
 For the most part, this is constants such as directory paths, though there are a few handy algorithms here too.
 * In the not quite so far past, we used to have `data` and `media` folders too.
 Today, for portability and convenience in project structure, those are saved in separate repositories, and you can pass hsmusic paths to them through the `--data` and `--media` options, or the `HSMUSIC_DATA` and `HSMUSIC_MEDIA` environment variables.